sandeepbvv11/AIProjects/README.md

 # AIProjects
-SOme sample Artificial Intelligent projects using tensorflow.
+Some sample Artificial Intelligent projects using tensorflow.